0x00me/supermetroid-shadow-samus-sprite/README.md

 ## Credits and License

-This sprite is based on the concept of Dark Link from N64 Ocarina of Time , and another Hollow Kight stuff.
+This sprite is based on the concept of Dark Link from N64 Ocarina of Time , and other Hollow Kight stuff.

 Feel free to use it in any project.